FacebookLinkedInTwitterEmail

 Credit: PeopleImages / iStock / Getty Images Plus

 This guide explores the best online nursing informatics programs, along with how to choose and apply to a program.
-We use a data-driven methodology to rank the best online MSN in health informatics programs, making it easier for you to choose the right option.
+We use a data-driven methodology to rank the best online MSN in health informatics programs, making it easy for you to choose the best option for you.

 Our methodology is based on metrics that we believe matter most to students, including academic quality, affordability, reputation, and program offerings.

-We use a data-driven methodology to rank the best online MSN in health informatics programs, making it easier for you to find a program that works for you.
-Our methodology is based on metrics that we believe matter most to students, including: Academic quality, affordability, reputation, and program offerings.
+Our methodology is based on metrics that we believe matter most to students, including: academic quality, affordability, reputation, and program offerings.

 At a Glance: The Top Online MSN in Health Informatics Programs